 Ingredients: Wheat Bran, Oat Fiber, Cane Sugar, Psyllium Seed Husk, Barley Malt Extract, Oat Bran, Whole Oat Flour, Sea Salt.

-Smart Bran is a wonderful option if you want more fiber in your diet!
-In a 3/4 cup serving size, you already get 17 grams of fiber.
-Which is 70% of the recommended daily intake for women!
-It’s organic, too.
+Smart Bran is a wonderful option if you want more fiber!
+In a ยพ cup serving size, you already get 17 grams of fiber, which is 70% of the recommended daily intake for women!
+The high fiber content reduces the blood glucose spike.
+It's organic, too.

 3. Nature’s Path Flax Plus Raisin Bran